arjun44044/TechResources/Hosting.md

 ##### 4. **IAM Roles**

 > Roles are like **temporary permission sets** assigned to AWS **resources** or  **trusted entities** .
+>
+> An  IAM role is an identity you can create that has specific permissions with credentials that are valid for short durations.
+Roles can be  assumed by entities that you trust.

 * Used by:
   * **EC2** (to access S3, DynamoDB, etc.)